Clemapfel/jluna/docs/manual.md

 1522756
 ```

 Here we're using the Julia-side function `Base.println` to print the result of the entirely Julia-side computed `(^)`.

-> **Julia Hint**: In julia, an infix operator that has the symbol `x`, has the function definition `(x) = # ...`.
+> **Julia Hint**: In Julia, an infix operator that has the symbol `x`, has the function definition `(x) = # ...`.
 The braces signal to Julia that whatever symbol is in-between them is an infix operator.
-Only certain characters can be used as infix operator, see [here](https://discourse.julialang.org/t/is-not-an-operator/20221/2)
+Only certain characters can be used as infix operators, see [here](https://discourse.julialang.org/t/is-not-an-operator/20221/2)

+No memory was moved during this call.
+We called a Julia-function (`println` and `(^)`) with a Julia-side value `1234`.
+Other than having to access the proxies in the first place, the actual computation is exactly the same as if it was done in only Julia.

 ### Updating a Proxy

-The most central feature of jluna is that of updating a proxy.
-We can assign a proxy a C++-side value, which will make jluna move that value Julia-side:
+The most central feature of jluna is that of **updating** a proxy.
+If we assign a proxy a C++-side value, it will move this value Julia-side, then set its pointer to that newly allocated memory:

 ```cpp
 auto proxy = Main.safe_eval("return [1, 2, 3]");